British Prime Minister Johnson tests positive for virus

 Johnson is the highest-profile political leader to have contracted the virus, which has infected more than 500,000 people around the world.

+The diagnoses of Johnson and Hancock are the latest evidence that no one — no matter how high-profile — is untouched by the global pandemic.

 Politicians may be especially exposed, since they meet large numbers of people and hold multiple meetings daily.
+Britain’s Parliament continued to meet as the virus spread, before it was eventually suspended on Tuesday.
+As of Thursday, Britain had 11,658 confirmed cases of COVID-19, and 578 people had died.

-German Chancellor Angela Merkel, Danish Prime Minister Mette Frederiksen and South African President Cyril Ramaphosa were all tested and found to be negative.
+Elsewhere in the world, German Chancellor Angela Merkel, Danish Prime Minister Mette Frederiksen and South African President Cyril Ramaphosa have all been tested and found to be negative.
 Canadian Prime Minister Justin Trudeau is self-isolating after his wife tested positive for COVID-19.

-Britain’s government is run from a series of interconnected buildings centered on 10 Downing St. and adjoining buildings — a warren of rooms and narrow corridors that is both the prime minister’s home and the workplace of hundreds of people.
+Britain’s government is run from a series of interconnected buildings centered on 10 Downing St. and adjoining houses — a warren of rooms and narrow corridors that is both the prime minister’s home and the workplace of hundreds of people.

 Johnson’s spokesman, James Slack, said the prime minister was self-isolating in his apartment, which is above 11 Downing St., and would have his meals left outside his door by staff.